🤔What's My Bra Size?🤔

 Bras not fitting right?
-Follow these instructions below to get a good starting point for bra sizing.
+Follow these instructions below or set up a bra fit party with yours truly.

 Wear a lightly lined or non padded bra without a shirt on for the most accurate measurement.
 This does not include sports bras.